Newcastle is a city known throughout the world for its exciting, varied

 the 'Diamond Strip' is not going anywhere fast and is indeed a force

-reckoned with when it comes to providing a high quality night
+to be reckoned with when it comes to providing a high quality night

 out.
 However, it must be noted that there have been areas of the city